jaykay0408/Auto-Car-Data-Mining/README.md

 Assembly Instruction at http://bit.ly/DMCAR1

-As an autonomous vehicle for this project, we are going to use "Smart Video Car Kit V2.0 for Raspberry Pi" as below:
+As an autonomous vehicle for this lab, we are going to use "Smart Video Car Kit V2.0 for Raspberry Pi" as below:
 -   Model: Sunfounder Smart Video Car Kit V2.0 for Raspberry Pi
 -   Name in this project: DM-Car